mstudiva/Transcriptional-plasticity-mesophotic-Mcav/tagSeq_analysis_README.txt

 # rows in the design file

 # Save the counts as allcounts.txt and the design table as design.csv
+# or a variation based on experiment and/or transcriptome
+# e.g. I had environmental and transplant experiments sequenced on the same lanes
+# and host and symbiont transcriptomes, so I had multiple allcounts files
+# "allcounts_enviro_mcav" and "allcounts_enviro_zoox", etc

 #------------------------------
 # Quantifying Differentially-Expressed Genes (DEGs) with DESeq2

 # Create a "DESeq2" directory

-# Copy allcounts.txt and design.csv files to the same working directory as your DESeq2.R
+# Copy allcounts.txt and design.csv files to the same working directory as your DESeq2.R script
-# script
 # Before running the R script, go through and determine how the experimental factors are
 # coded in the template experiment
 # Use Find & Replace to change them to your applicable factors